Whyzanet/WhyzaGC/README.md

 ## Software:

-Tested on Arduino IDE 1.8.19/2.0.0rc9.1 and ESP8266 Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2
+Tested on Arduino IDE 1.8.19/2.0.0rc9.1 and ESP8266 Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both the Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

 The code is a result of learning from various examples and online searches.